skyprolk/Audio-DFK/README.md

 # 🔜🚀 The Future: 🚀

 🚀 Bark Infinity 🐾 was born in the command line, and Bark Infinity grew within the command line.
 We live in the era where old fashioned command line applications are wrapped in ✨fancy Gradio Uis🌈 and 🖱️One Click Installers.
 We all must adapt to a changing world, right? *Or do we?*

-## This week find out how Bark Infinity is bringing the _command line_ to the GUI world.

 ![bark_test_webui](https://user-images.githubusercontent.com/163408/235910939-fa9ae2d6-9a2e-49d2-9646-d07a0793f7b7.PNG)